 - The fear of rampant lawsuits against police are overblown.
 Many municipalities indemnify their officers, meaning the city would pay for any settlement, not the officers themselves.

-- The current doctrine as applied today in courts leads to hairsplitting and it is often impossible for plaintiffs to meet the burden.
+- The current doctrine, as applied today, leads to hairsplitting - it is often impossible for plaintiffs to meet the burden.